Politics

 Share

-The announcement comes as of the efforts to optimize the operations of Dangote’s refinery, which is located in the Lekki Free Zone.
-Wali-Abdurrahman highlighted that a new jetty is currently under construction to the handling of bulk cargoes.
-This jetty will a crucial role in the transportation of refined petroleum products, enabling the group to export its products to various African countries via the seaport.
+The announcement comes as part of the ongoing efforts to optimize the operations of Dangote’s refinery, which is located in the Lekki Free Zone.
+Wali-Abdurrahman highlighted that a new jetty is currently under construction to facilitate the handling of bulk cargoes.
+This jetty will play a crucial role in the transportation of refined petroleum products, enabling the group to export its products to various African countries via the seaport.

-“The jetty will allow us to the on the roads from the refinery by transporting finished petroleum products to other ports along the Nigerian coast,” Wali-Abdurrahman stated.
+“The jetty will allow us to ease the pressure on the roads from the refinery by transporting finished petroleum products to other ports along the Nigerian coast,” Wali-Abdurrahman stated.
 This initiative aims not only to streamline logistics but also to improve the efficiency of distribution to inland regions.
-By leveraging maritime routes, Dangote Group is poised to enhance its chain, ensuring a reliable flow of refined products to meet the growing demand in Nigeria and beyond.
+By leveraging maritime routes, Dangote Group is poised to enhance its supply chain, ensuring a reliable flow of refined products to meet the growing demand in Nigeria and beyond.

-Overall, this initiative reflects Dangote Group’s to innovation and sustainable practices in the petroleum sector.
-As the company continues to its operations, the strategic use of maritime transport could set a precedent for other players in the industry, fostering a more resilient and efficient supply chain in Nigeria’s energy landscape.
+Overall, this initiative reflects Dangote Group’s commitment to innovation and sustainable practices in the petroleum sector.
+As the company continues to expand its operations, the strategic use of maritime transport could set a precedent for other players in the industry, fostering a more resilient and efficient supply chain in Nigeria’s energy landscape.

 Share